bright-sea/webpivottable/doc/api.md

         *       This is just for tracking, pass "" if not know or no need.
         * @param {Object} wptObject - optional, pre-saved wpt JSON object
         *
+        * Note:
-        * if wptObject is not null, use it as pivot selections */
+        * 1. If wptObject is not null, use it as pre-saved pivot selections

-This is major API to load source data into WPT component, it was used by setCsvUrl and setCsvRawData internally.
+        * 2. This is major API to load source data into WPT component, it was
+        *   used by setCsvUrl and setCsvRawData internally.
+Actually, developers
-Actually, developers can load any kinds of data from any other resources, like SQL databases, and format them as attrArray and dataArray, then load them into WPT component.
+        *   can load any kinds of data from any other resources, like SQL databases,
+        *   and format them as attrArray and dataArray, then load them into WPT component.
+        */

 ### Load source data from CSV file URL